What To Know About Idaho's Legal Battle To Block Trans Student Athletes

 Transgender girls want the right to compete in the sports they love, just like any other kid has the right to.
 Instead, they find themselves unwillingly thrust into a battle rooted in transmisogyny and centuries-old ideals about the need to protect women.
 But these arguments invalidate the womanhood — or, in this case, girlhood — of trans girls, therefore putting their well-being and existence in danger — in fact, the very opposite of protecting girls.

-In response to the legislation, Billie Jean King, Megan Rapinoe, Chris Moiser, and dozens of other athletes and organizations have called on the NCAA to move the 2021 Men’s Basketball Championship from Idaho.
+In response to the legislation, Billie Jean King, Megan Rapinoe, Chris Mosier, and dozens of other athletes and organizations have called on the NCAA to move the 2021 Men’s Basketball Championship from Idaho.
 In response, the NCAA said it will announce a decision in August and reiterated its stated opposition to HB 500, calling it “harmful to transgender student-athletes and conflict[ing] with the NCAA’s core values of inclusivity, respect and the equitable treatment of all individuals.”

+On this year’s #NationalYouthSportsDay, the @ACLU and I are calling on the @NCAA to relocate championship events from Idaho after the state passed HB 500, which bans trans youth from participating in high school athletics.
+Say it with me: trans people belong in sports. pic.twitter.com/YwpQhBFNc5— Megan Rapinoe (@mPinoe) July 22, 2020